anerimoradia/tooltip-ui/README.md

-# 📌 Tooltip Navigation UI — HTML & CSS Only
+# 📌 Tooltip Navigation UI

 A simple tooltip component built using only HTML and CSS, where a tooltip appears above navigation items on hover.
 This project focuses on CSS positioning, hover interactions, and smooth transitions without JavaScript.